 Dummied Out: When the ability to poison weapons was removed from the game, poisoned weapons automatically had their poison removed, and weapon poison was turned into a new drinkable potion that applies poison to your attacks for a limited time.
 However, the old items weren't removed entirely—for some time after the update, poisoned arrows could still be received as drops from certain enemies, and baby trolls named after poisoned items retained the (p) tag at the end of their names.

-Agility used to be way more useful, before faster run-recharge rates and the Lodestone Network diminished its utility significantly.
+Agility used to be way more useful, before faster run-energy recharge rates, slower run-energy drain rates and the Lodestone Network diminished its utility significantly.
+Certain shortcuts are still somewhat useful, or are required to complete local Achievement sets, but otherwise the skill is now next to useless.

 Dungeon Bypass: The Tarn's Lair dungeon is a convoluted maze filled with traps and aggressive zombies.
 If you solve the maze and fight your way to the end, you can challenge Tarn for XP and a power-up to your Salve Amulet to make it more effective against the undead.
 Defeating Tarn allows you to fight his pet Terror Dogs in the final chamber.
 Of course, you'd have to go through the whole maze again to get there, so, as a convenience to Terror Dog slayers, Jagex released the Slayer Ring, which can teleport you back to the final chamber.
 However, an unintended consequence of this teleport was that it worked even for players who had never completed the maze in the first place, thus allowing savvy players to simply buy or make a Slayer Ring and waltz straight into the boss chamber, bypassing the entire dungeon.